-Learn about boat owners insurance and what the coverage means to you.
+Learn about boat insurance and what the coverage may mean for you.

 Did you know that boat insurance is one of the earliest known forms of insurance?
 Ancient sailors knew firsthand about the risks of a life at sea and sought to insure their boats against hurricanes and other unpredictable weather and waters.
 And it still applies today.

-Boat insurance policies can vary widely in what they do and do not cover based on a number of considerations, including the type of boat, the waters it will traffic, and how many months of the year the boat will be used.
-Still, there are a few basic kinds of coverage you can expect to receive, as well as some potential discounts for safe boaters.
+Boat insurance policies can vary widely in what they may or may not cover based on a number of considerations.
+Some of the factors include: type and age of the boat, where it will operate (waterways) and boat usage (length of boating season).
+Still, there is basic coverage available as well as some potential discounts for safe boaters.

 - Extra fuel tanks, batteries, etc.